-After the death of Pippin III. the short (714-768) shared his sons Karlmann (751-771) and Charles (742-814) the throne.
+After the death of Pippin III. the Short (714-768) shared his sons Karlmann (751-771) and Charles (742-814) the throne.
 After the early death of his brother, Charles became the sole ruler of the Frankish kingdom in 771.
-In numerous battles he extended his empire as the largest since the Roman Empire over today France.
+In numerous battles he expanded his empire as the largest since the Roman Empire over today France.
 Belgium.
 Germany.
 Austria and the Switzerland and laid the foundation for a Christian Occident.
 At Christmas of the year 800, he settled by Pope Leo III.
 (750-816) in Rome to crown the Roman Emperor.
-In addition to trade, commerce and agriculture, he promoted cultural development and the sciences and also created a comprehensive, legal order with, among other things wine law Matters.
+In addition to trade, commerce and agriculture, he promoted cultural development and the sciences and also created a comprehensive, legal order with, among others wine law Matters.
 In addition, he promoted by numerous laws and donations of vineyards and viticulture, of which numerous documents testify mostly to monasteries or orders in more than 50 places.

 The dense forests in the Rhine plain were cleared on Karl's orders and with vines out Hungary.
 Italy.
 Spain, Lorraine and the Champagne planted.
 It was the selection quality full varieties paid great attention to the "good Frankish Varieties were separated from the "bad hunnic varieties".
 Whether the "hunnisch" already at that time on the grape variety Heunisch ( Gouais blanc ), is rather doubtful, but not impossible.
 Also in determining the best vineyard locations, the emperor allegedly took influence.
-He watched him on a boat trip on the Rhine to his Palatinate in Ingelheim ( Rheinhessen ) that on the slopes of the Rüdesheimer Berges the snow first melted and then ordered to plant a vineyard here and with vines out Orleans to plant.
+He watched him on a boat trip on the Rhine to his Palatinate in Ingelheim ( Rheinhessen ) that on the slopes of the Rüdesheimer Berges The snow first melted and then ordered to plant a vineyard here and with vines out Orleans to plant.
 Maybe it was the revived grape variety.
 However, it is not certain which spot exactly it was, because the famous Rheingauer Lagen Steinberg and Johannisberg emerged much later.